f3d-app/f3d/doc/libf3d/PLUGINS.md

 # Plugin SDK

-When calling `find_package(f3d)` in CMake, a few macros are made available to you to generate a plugin which allow you to extend libf3d to support your own file format.
+When calling `find_package(f3d REQUIRED COMPONENTS pluginsdk)` in CMake, a few macros are made available to you to generate a plugin which allow you to extend libf3d to support your own file format.
+Access to a f3d::vtkext VTK module is also provided if needed.
 > Please consider [contributing](../../CONTRIBUTING.md) your plugin in [F3D directly](https://github.com/f3d-app/f3d/tree/master/plugins) if you think it can be useful to the community.
 > You can also consider contributing directly [in VTK](https://gitlab.kitware.com/vtk/vtk/blob/master/Documentation/dev/git/develop.md).